magicbug/Cloudlog/README.md

 ## Setup

 You can set up the basics of Cloudlog by opening /install in your browser.
-Please note theres an issue with the demo account creation (password invalid,) so after this process you must disable auth via the config.php file and manually create yourself a user untill this issue is fixed.
+Please note theres an issue with the demo account creation (password invalid) so after this process you must disable auth via the config.php file and manually create yourself a user in till this issue is fixed.

 More information can be found in the wiki.